wappointment/wappointment/readme.txt

 **How often my Google calendar is being checked for sync?**

 Every 5 minutes we download your calendar and check for changes, we don't do it more often as it could be a heavy task depending on how big is your calendar.

-**Why do reminders go out late sometimes?**

-It depends on your website's configuration.
-The most reliable solution is to setup a cron task manually on your server(check your host's documentation) and disable WP cron (DISABLE_WP_CRON)

 **I want my 25min appointments to start on the dot at 00 and 30, how can I do that?**